open-sauced/intro/05-how-to-contribute-to-open-source.md

 - The [link to the related issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)
 - A screenshot or screen recording when you make a UI change

-#### Resolve Conflicts Immediately
+#### Resolving Merge Conflicts Immediately

-When a maintainer asks you to resolve conflicts, fix them immediately.
+When a maintainer asks you to resolve merge conflicts, fix them immediately.
 Then, tag the project's maintainers to let them know you have resolved the conflicts so they can review your pull request.

 ### Merge Conflicts in the Guest Book Repository